ignasc/ignasc/README.md

 ## About Me

 My name is Ignas, I am electrical engineer and I am learning to code, so that I could no longer be electrical engineer.
-Automation is the part I really like about electrical engineering and as I am learning to code, I enjoy the ability to automate things using computer language.
-Therefore my long term goals will aim towards DevOps career path.
+Automation is the part I really like about electrical engineering and as I am learning to code, I enjoy the ability to automate things using computer programming languages.
+Therefore my long term goals aim towards DevOps career path.

 It all started a very long time age, when I did some basic programming with C++ and programmable microcontrollers.
 Then, throughout the years, I did some random coding/learning out of curiosity using different languages and tools.
 And just not so long ago, I decided that it was enough goofing around and time to change career paths.
 So, here I am - learning to code, just this time focused, with intention and goals!